-Without a reinforcing patch, repairs may be short-lived.
+Without a reinforcing patch, fixes may be short-lived.

-Works on several types of material including PVC, neoprene, and rubber.
-Good for patching inflatables like kayaks, pool toys, and air mattresses.
+Works on several types of material, including PVC, neoprene, and rubber.
+Good for patching things like kayaks, pool toys, and air mattresses.
 Works without needing reinforcing patches and maintains elasticity to hold repairs in place.

 Takes up to 24 hours to cure fully.

 A mess-free, quick-applying patch that can handle slightly larger punctures.